 The Alcohol and Tobacco Tax and Trade Bureau (TTB) is part of the U.S. Treasury Department and is the primary federal regulator of the alcohol industry.
-TTB collects taxes on alcohol sales and enforces trade practice laws among industry participants.
-TTB helps maintain a level playing field and facilitates robust marketplace competition.
+TTB is responsible for:

-TTB protects consumers by enforcing regulations established by the Federal Alcohol Administration Act related to production, permitting, labeling and marketing.
+TTB protects consumers by enforcing regulations established by the FAAA related to production, permitting, labeling and marketing.
 In FY '19, TTB received approximately 199,000 label applications and more than 20,000 formula applications for agency review.[iv]

 TTB also investigates the illegal manufacture, distribution and sale of alcoholic beverages to prevent counterfeit, adulterated or illegally-produced products from reaching consumers.

-In contrast to the U.S., countries with less effective regulatory systems have reported problems with adulterated and counterfeit alcohol and are experiencing widespread public health problems.
+In contrast to the U.S., countries with less effective regulatory systems have reported problems with adulterated and counterfeit alcohol and are experiencing widespread public health problems and lost government revenue.

-NBWA encourages Congress to fully fund TTB so it can regulate alcohol and collect federal excise taxes in an effective manner.
-NBWA also asks that TTB remain within the Treasury Department and not be moved to the IRS.
+NBWA encourages Congress to continue fully funding TTB so it can enforce the FAAA and collect federal excise taxes in an effective manner.